-Jacky is head of Weil's London securitisation, structured finance and derivatives practice.
-She has been practising since the mideighties when the UK securitisation market was conceived.
+Jacky is head of Weil's London securitisation and derivatives practice.
+She has been practising since the mid-eighties when the UK securitisation market was conceived.

-She has represented both banks and corporate clients on the securitisation of a wide range of asset types in some of the most innovative deals in the market, including ports revenues, residential mortgages, commercial real estate, trade receivables, credit cards, computer/equipment leases, auto loans, HP receivables and music royalties as well as football ticket and stadium financing.
+She has represented both banks and corporate clients on the securitisation of a wide range of asset types in some of the most innovative deals in the market, including ports revenues, residential mortgages, commercial real estate, trade receivables, credit cards, computer/equipment leases, auto-loans, HP receivables and music royalties as well as football ticket and stadium financing.
 Jacky also has extensive experience in CLO/CDOs, SIVs, ABCP conduits and covered bonds.
-Legal 500 UK notes that her "depth of industry and technical knowledge are second to none" whilst Chambers UK states that she is "able to cut through what appears to be insurmountable problems with direct and incisive advice".
+Legal 500 UK 2012 notes her "wide experience" and that she is "instinctive and insightful, with a no-nonsense approach", whilst Chambers UK 2013 states that she is "identified by sources as an impressive presence in the field" and has "led the team on a number of high-value and significant transactions".